Nothing Like the Sun (album): Release

+Critical reception

-Critical reception...Nothing Like the Sun was praised by many critics.
+Nothing Like the Sun was praised by many critics.
+Billboard called Nothing Like the Sun "an exceptionally rich two-record set that shows Mr. Sumner expanding musically, emotionally, and politically."
+Cashbox felt that the album was "expansive, weighty, [and] ambitious throughout".

 In a review for Rolling Stone, Anthony DeCurtis wrote: "...Nothing Like the Sun represents impressive growth for Sting.
 His voice is rich, grainy and more mature; his ideas are gaining in complexity; and musically he is stretching without straining.
 His mistress's eyes may be nothing like the sun, but on this fine new album Sting's intrepid talent shines on brightly."
 In 1989, the album was ranked number 90 on Rolling Stone's list of the "100 Best Albums of the Eighties".

 In a retrospective review, AllMusic editor Stephen Thomas Erlewine described ...Nothing Like the Sun as "one of the most doggedly serious pop albums ever recorded" and noted the presence of only one uptempo song ("We'll Be Together"), with the remaining tracks being "too measured, calm, and deliberately subtle to be immediate".
 He found that it succeeds as "a mood piece – playing equally well as background music or as intensive, serious listening", and that while slightly overlong, "it's one of his better albums."

 There were harsher assessments elsewhere.
 Robert Christgau of The Village Voice observed a "more relaxed" Sting on the album but deemed it "pretentious" on the whole, while Greg Kot of the Chicago Tribune felt that Sting's "nuanced singing and literate lyrics" are "weighed down by ponderous music."
 Trouser Press critic Ira Robbins disparaged the album as "self-important" and "a tedious, bankrupt and vacuous cavern of a record."